AsysGupta/Particle41/app/README.md

 Please ensure your code follows PEP 8 style guidelines and includes appropriate comments.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](../LICENSE) file for details.

 ---

-This README provides a clear and comprehensive guide to understanding, deploying, and accessing the Flask Visitor Info Application.
-If you have any questions or need further assistance, feel free to open an issue in the repository.